 There are no criteria or restrictions or other requirements, including but not limited to nationality, location, age, or gender.
 Applicants from any part of the world will be considered.

 Individuals may nominate themselves for the Scholarship via email in PLAIN ASCII in the BODY of the message, not as an attachment nor as a Word document, PDF, or any other form to PostelNOS@nanog.org or by filling out the form below (available beginning early summer 2016).
-The Scholarship will be awarded annually to a recipient selected by a committee comprising representatives from the NANOG Steering Committee and the ARIN Board of Trustees.
+The Scholarship will be awarded annually to a recipient selected by a committee comprising representatives from the NANOG Board of Directors and the ARIN Board of Trustees.
 The selection committee will "whimsically" select the annual recipient exclusively in response to the question: "What Would Jon Do?" if he were asked to select a recipient.